California prostitution bill advances, would decriminalize loitering with intent

 His office said the current law allows police to scrutinize what the person is wearing, how they’re moving or who they’re talking to in determining if they’re a prostitute, the Bee reported.

-The bill would also allow those previously convicted to have those convictions dismissed and the record sealed.
+The bill would also allow those previously convicted to have their convictions dismissed and the record sealed.

 Democratic Assemblywoman Rebecca Bauer-Kahan said in the debate that the current law harms trafficking victims by "criminalizing the victims and leaving them with criminal records that create further barriers to seeking employment, housing and relief."